sstraatemans/mediamonks/README.md

 I tried to create the website with HTML + CSS only.
 Only for the pre-loader, some Javascript was needed.
-When you disable javascript in the browser, the pre-loader animation will play once and then show you the working website.
+When you disable Javascript in the browser, the pre-loader animation will play once and then show you the working website.
 Please follow the instructions below to build the website.

 ## installation instructions